 Justice for janitors includes a number of janitorial rights which the companies must fulfill.
 Let’s have a look at these briefly:

-Vaccination of janitors is company’s another responsibility.
+Vaccination of janitors is the company’s another responsibility.
 A janitor’s job tasks mostly include moving heavy furniture and handling the cleaning chemicals so he is indeed the most vulnerable person in the office.
 Thus, he must get more safety rights than others in the organization.

 Like other staff members, janitors also deserve a complete compensation plan including both financial and non-financial incentives.
 Hourly wages or a fixed salary decision must be in the benefit of this group when deciding upon the salary.